qmpham/qmpham.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Research Engineer at SYSTRAN (Paris, France).
 I have recently defended my Ph.D. thesis in “Multidomain Neural Machine Translation.”
 I have been supervised by François Yvon, Senior Researcher at LISN/CNRS and Université Paris-Saclay, and Josep Crego, Head of Research at SYSTRAN.
-Many thanks to my thesis committee's members, Rico Sennrich, Marine Carpuat, Alexander Fraser and Pierre Zweigenbaum.
+Many thanks to my thesis committee's members, Rico Sennrich, Marine Carpuat, Alexander Fraser, and Pierre Zweigenbaum.
 My thesis is [available here](https://tel.archives-ouvertes.fr/tel-03546910/).

 My research interest mainly includes machine translation, multilinguality, and multi-domain problems in NLP.
 My work covers many aspects of the domain shift between train and test data.